Car stolen with 2 toddler boys inside in Palm Springs area

-Police in the Palm Springs area say a car has been stolen with a 1-year-old boy and a 2-year-old boy inside who are now missing.
+Police in Southern California say a car has been stolen with a 1-year-old boy and a 2-year-old boy inside who are now missing.

-Cathedral City police say the two brothers were in a Honda Accord that was stolen in Cathedral City on Thursday night.
+Cathedral City police say the two brothers were in a Honda Accord that was stolen on Thursday night.
 The boys were in their babysitters' car when she stepped out for an errand and someone stole it.

-An Amber Alert has been issued for the white, four-door accord with license plate 7TJR654.
+An Amber Alert has been issued for the white, four-door 2016 Accord with license plate 7TJR654.

 The alert says the boys are 1-year-old Jayden Cortez and 2-year-old Carlos Cortez.